Daily Stormer offline again as Cloudflare pulls support

 The Daily Stormer is offline again Wednesday after internet security provider Cloudflare dropped support for the neo-Nazi website.

-The site, which has been called the "top hate site in America," vanished from the web Monday after GoDaddy and Google its pulled the domain following an aggressive story it published about Heather Heyer, who was killed on Saturday while counter-protesting against white supremacist protesters in Charlottesville, Virginia.
+The site, which has been called the "top hate site in America," vanished from the web Monday after GoDaddy and then Google pulled its domain following an offensive story it published about Heather Heyer, who was killed on Saturday while counter-protesting against white supremacist protesters in Charlottesville, Virginia.

-The site reappeared Wednesday with a new Russian domain, Dailystormer.ru, but was again offline after Cloudflare pulled its denial-of-service attack protection for the site.
-The San Francisco-based company said it has stopped proxying the site's, stopped answering DNS requests for it and has taken steps to prevent it from registering for the company's services again.
+The site reappeared Wednesday with a new Russian domain.
+But its return was short-lived and the site dropped offline again after Cloudflare pulled its denial-of-service attack protection for the site.
+The San Francisco-based company said it has stopped proxying the site, as well as stopped answering DNS requests for it.
+Cloudflare also said it had taken steps to prevent it from registering for the company's services again.

 "Our terms of service reserve the right for us to terminate users of our network at our sole discretion," Cloudflare CEO Matthew Prince said in a statement.
 "The tipping point for us making this decision was that the team behind Daily Stormer made the claim that we were secretly supporters of their ideology.